CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Conclusions

 \section{Conclusions}

 In this paper, we present CAR, a pioneering framework for zero-shot commonsense QA empowered by conceptualization.
 Our approach surpasses even large language models on five QA benchmarks, achieving state-of-the-art performance on average.
 Our analyses reveal that conceptualization can improve the sampling of negative examples, and abstract knowledge is more helpful compared with those distilled from GPT3 as it provides more ambiguous knowledge to support OOD generalization.
-These findings demonstrate the substantial benefits of integrating abstract commonsense knowledge into zero-shot commonsense reasoning.
+These findings demonstrate the substantial benefits of introducing conceptualization and abstract knowledge into zero-shot commonsense reasoning.